Cognitive Systems - Master of Science (MSc)

 - An official copy of your BSc degree in Psychology, Computer Science, Cognitive Science or a related degree.
 For the latter, your course contents should cover basic knowledge in at least one of the three topics: information processing in natural systems, information processing in technical systems or mathematical modelling.
 Graduates of other subjects (in particular engineering, physics, biology) with a focus on neuroscience and mathematics can also be considered provided that the subject-specific suitability for the program is given.
 The BSc course duration should at least have been three years.
 The grade of your bachelor's degree must be 2.5 or better.
 If you did not yet complete your bachelor's degree, you must already have achieved examination results with an average mark of 2.5 or better.

 - An official copy of your “diploma supplement” document, which lists all the courses you have taken for your first degree.
 The list must specify the grade and number of credit points for each course.

 - Completed form for additional subject-specific information

 - A declaration that you have never been expelled from an MSc degree program in Germany.

 - If you are not a native English speaker and you have no university degree completely taught in English, we require a proof of an adequate command of English of level C1 of the Common European Framework of Reference for Languages (CEFR) through Test of English as a Foreign Language, TOEFL, with at least 95 points in the internet-based TOEFL; or any comparable proof such as IELTS with a minimum of 7.0 points.

 - If your documents are not in German or English, please provide a certified translation.

 When we have more applicants than we can enroll, we will rank applicants according to their grades of their BSc degrees.
-You can add additional points through the following qualifications.
-Please enclose the relevant documents with your application if you wish us to consider them.

 For general inquiries on Cognitive Systems